-The Stock Plan is administered by the board and the Compensation Committee.
-Subject to the provisions of the Stock Plan, the board and the Compensation Committee each has the authority to select the persons to whom awards are granted and determine the terms of each award, including the number of shares of common stock subject to the award.
+The Stock Plan and the 2014 Stock Plan (the "Stock Plans") are administered by the board and the Compensation Committee.
+Subject to the provisions of the Stock Plans, the board and the Compensation Committee each has the authority to select the persons to whom awards are granted and determine the terms of each award, including the number of shares of common stock subject to the award.
 Payment of the exercise price of an award may be made in cash, in a "cashless exercise" through a broker, or if the applicable stock option agreement permits, shares of common stock, or by any other method approved by the board or Compensation Committee.
 Unless otherwise permitted by the Company, awards are not assignable or transferable except by will or the laws of descent and distribution.